TripIt Blog

 Updated: What U.S. Travelers Need to Know About REAL ID

-Some good news for U.S. travelers: The deadline for REAL ID has been extended to October of 2021.
+More news for U.S. travelers: The deadline for REAL ID has once again been extended—this time to May 7, 2025.

 A REAL ID?, you think.
 Remind me what that is, and why I need it?